NCAA Division I Football Bowl Subdivision: Television

 College football was first broadcast on radio in 1921, and first broadcast on television in 1939.
 Television became profitable for both schools and the NCAA, which tightly controlled the airing of games in the 1950s, 1960s, and 1970s.
 The NCAA limited each football team to six television appearances over a two-year period.
 The 1981 Supreme Court case NCAA v.
 Board of Regents of the University of Oklahoma & University of Georgia granted television rights to individual schools as opposed to the NCAA and allowed teams to televise all of their games.
-After a period during which FBS schools negotiated collectively under the College Football Association, Notre Dame's 1991 television contract ushered in an era in which schools and conferences negotiate their own television contracts.
+After a period during which FBS schools negotiated collectively under the College Football Association, Notre Dame's 1991 television contract with NBC ushered in an era in which schools and conferences negotiate their own television contracts.
 This new era of television led to several waves of conference realignment, most notably in 1996, 2005, and the early 2010s.
 FBS games continue to be a major draw on television, as over 26 million people watched the 2014 BCS National Championship Game.

 National networks such as CBS, ABC, NBC, several ESPN networks, and several Fox networks have all covered the FBS, as have several regional and local networks.
 As conferences negotiate their own television deals, each conference is affiliated with a network that airs its home games.
-In the mid-2000s, college and conferences began to create their own television networks; such networks include the Big Ten Network, BYUtv, the Longhorn Network, and the Pac-12 Network.
+In the mid-2000s, college and conferences began to create their own television networks; such networks include the Big Ten Network, BYUtv, the Longhorn Network (which was folded into the SEC Network in 2024), and the Pac-12 Network.
 In 2012, college football games drew over 400 million viewers.